gpoblon/rust-doc/rust.md

     }
 }
 ```
-Here `cmp_display` is implemented only if `Display + PartialOrd` are implemented.
+Here `cmp_display` is available to an hypothetical `Pair<T>` only if the `T` type has `Display + PartialOrd` implemented.
 *Blanket implementations* are extensively used: `impl<T: Display> ToString for T { }`.
 Here the `to_string()` method can be called on any type that implements the Display trait.
-That allows to turn int to string because integers implement display (`let s = 3.to_string();`)
+That allows to turn ints to strings bc integers implement display (`let s = 3.to_string();`)

 ## Validating references with lifetimes (10.3)
+Every reference (/variable) has a *lifetime* (`'a`, '`b'...), ie the scope for which it is valid
+*Generic lifetime parameters* are explicit lifetimes that ensure a reference stays valid as long as it needs to be.
+IE they define the relationship between references for the borrow checker to perform
-    Main purpose: prevent dandling references.
-Rust uses a *Borrow Checker* that verifies the subject of a reference doesn’t live as long as the reference.
+The *borrow checker* verifies the subject of a reference (value) does not live as long as the reference (variable).
-Every reference has a *lifetime* (the scope for which it is valid).
-Often inferred but it sometimes has to be explicit
+They mainly prevent from dandling references
-`&'a mut i32` `'a` is a lifetime parameter.
-2+ required to be meaningful, the point is to connect the lifetimes of parameters and return values:
+Inferred unless the return value and at least two parameters are references.
+Their purpose is to connect the lifetimes of parameters and return values:
 ```
 fn longest<'a>(x: &'a str, y: &'a str) -> &'a str {
     if x.len() > y.len() {